-Pressures should be limited according to the procedure indicated on the reverse side.
+Pressures should be limited according to the recommended procedure.
 If allowed, a pressure washer may be used in steps 4 and 8.
-Be sure to limit water pressure to that listed for the specific brick noted on the reverse side.
 Do not use pressure washing equipment to apply the cleaning solution.
 Proper pressure washing involves the correct pressure, proper volume of water, and proper nozzle (spray tip).
 A minimum flow of 3 gallons of water per minute should be maintained, although 4 to 6 gallons per minute is more desirable.
 A fan type stainless steel spray tip is the most efficient and least likely to cause damage to the surface of the masonry.
-The spray tip should disperse a 30 deg.-50 deg. fan spray.
+The spray tip should disperse a 30°-50° fan spray.
 Do not hold the spray tip closer than 12" to the face of the wall.